cs01/gdbgui/docs/INSTALLATION.md

 When installation is finished, type `gdbgui` from the command line to run it, or `gdbgui -h` for help.

-If you are unfamiliar with `pip` or if that command did not work, see Troubleshooting below.
+If you are unfamiliar with `pip` or if that command did not work, consider downloading the binary since it can be run directly.
+If you still want to install with pip, see Troubleshooting below.

 **Please create an issue or pull request if any of this information is out of date, incomplete, or incorrect.**